Recent Recordings of Sibelius's Symphony No. 1

 Here’s a feathery peacock of a conductor, or that’s the impression one gets, though he seems like a nice enough person in interviews.
 As it happens, I saw Santtu-Matias Rouvali conduct the Berlin Philharmonic in this symphony not long before the plague hit Europe.
 I don’t remember the performance too well – I rarely do – but I do remember how, in the first act, Rouvali teamed up with Alice Sara Ott for a performance of Ravel’s Piano Concerto in G Major that was overwrought even by the standards of Deutsche Grammophon.

 To be fair, Ravel’s concerto just doesn’t do anything for me.
-But Sibelius’s symphony does & Rouvali oversaw procedures well enough in the Karajanzirkus for me to have enjoyed it.
+But Sibelius’s symphony does and Rouvali oversaw procedures well enough in the Karajanzirkus for me to have enjoyed it.
 He does well in this recording, too.
 You notice that he is searching for something new.
 The orchestra plays well.
 It’s rhythmically all very tight – the fast movement is exemplary – but then Rouvali is a percussionist by education.
-The sound is beautiful & crisp.
+The sound is beautiful and crisp.
 The music is there.
 What’s not to like?

 Except … something in this recording is a little off for me.
 I first noticed it in the kind of slapback or bouncing effect in the rolling, expanding, intensifying sequences that lead into the grand climaxes of the first movement.
 Those are defining passages in this symphony.
-But here they sound somehow wild & overeager.
+But here they sound somehow wild and overeager.
 Maybe this one peculiarity is a symptom of a deeper flaw.
-Or maybe it has somehow lodged itself in my brain & is now forever associated with the entire recording.
+Or maybe it has somehow lodged itself in my brain and is now forever associated with the entire recording.
 That’s not fair, but neither is it my fault.
 Three out of five feathery peacocks.

 Paavo Järvi with the Orchestre de Paris, 2019 #

 Here is another connection to the orchestra I grew up with, via another great Sibelius interpreter, namely Neeme Järvi, whose son Paavo is conducting the Orchestre de Paris.
 I’ll begin by noting that this is a live recording.
 That has consequences.
 Where the previous recording was rhythmically tight, this one is a little sluggish or awkward, a flaw that is particularly noticeable in the opening of the fast movement, though elsewhere too.
-Where the previous sounded crisp & beautiful, this one sounds kind of indistinct.
+Where the previous sounded crisp and beautiful, this one sounds kind of indistinct.
 Where the previous tried at least to break new ground, this one walks the trodden path.
 And so on.